 These low-fat & oil-free Vegan Potato Kugel Cups have all the amazing, comforting taste and flavor of traditional potato kugel with a fraction of the calories!
-Gluten-free & low-calorie, too – only 37 calories each!
+Gluten-free & low-calorie - only 37 calories each.
+Kosher for Passover, too!

 If you haven’t heard of kugel before, I am not surprised!It is a traditional Jewish food that comes from… ok really I have no idea BUT it is totally delicious.